openSUSE/obs-landing/_posts/deployments/2021-05-07-post-mortem.md

 ### What Went Wrong

-- We did not extensively test the migration up front
+- We did not extensively test the migration up front.
 - As the error was happening in various workflows we were not immediately aware of this being a general problem.
 No alert went off.
-- We spend too much time getting the service into working state again.
-Maybe we should have tried a rolled back, but that would also have not helped in this case.
+- We spent too much time getting the service into working state again.
+Maybe we should have tried a rollback, but that would also have not helped in this case.
 Still, 1 hour 47 minutes is a long time.

 ### Where We Got Lucky